Quick Answer: SRE Observability Roadmap

 |---|---|---|

-| User-facing outage or severe SLO burn | Yes | Page primary owner with runbook and escalation path |
+| User-facing outage or severe SLO burn | Yes | Page the primary owner with a runbook and escalation path |

-| Single dependency warning | Maybe | Page only if it threatens an SLO or has known failure pattern |
+| Single dependency warning | Maybe | Page only if it threatens an SLO or matches a known failure pattern |

-| Capacity trend | No | Dashboard and planned backlog item |
+| Capacity trend | No | Dashboard, review cadence, and planned backlog item |

-| Repeated flaky signal | No | Fix instrumentation, threshold, or alert ownership |
+| Repeated flaky signal | No | Fix instrumentation, threshold, ownership, or sampling |

-Design The Incident Response Workflow
+Design The Incident Response Operating Model

 Incident response should be practiced before a major outage.
 The workflow needs roles, routing, communication templates, runbooks, severity levels, customer-impact language, rollback criteria, and post-incident review habits.